iyanu752/pedxo-backend-project/README.md

 Pedxo only charge you for success based and outcome.

-If you're interested in exploring pedxo.com further or need assistance in determining whether it's suitable for your code agent needs, feel free to ask!
+If you're interested in exploring pedxo.com further or need assistance in determining whether it's suitable for your code agent.
+Feel free to ask!

 About The Project: We're building a tool to help clients onboard human developers and pay them for pieces of work done.